cornernote/docker-tiddlywiki/docs/examples/multiple-container-deploy.md

       - "80:80"
 ```

-Change the bob wiki settings `ws-server.host` to `0.0.0.0` as follows:
+Change the bob wiki settings file `/app/wikis/BobWiki/settings/settings.json` to broadcast to all hosts by changing `ws-server.host` to `0.0.0.0` as follows:

 ```shell
   "ws-server": {